NicoloCavalli95horses/KMS-web-testing/content/01 Notes/DOM clobbering.md

 ```

-This can happen mostly in legacy JavaScript codebases, where global variables were stored directly in global object, by mistake or by design (using `window`, `document`, `history`, `localStorage`)
+This can happen in legacy JavaScript codebases, where global variables were stored directly in global object, by mistake or by design (using `window`, `document`, `history`, `localStorage`) but even in modern application

 DOM clobbering can leverage this particular browser behavior to mess with object values.